-All works will be restricted to the A82 carriageway surface and will not entail any instream works or vegetation clearance.
+All works will be restricted to the A85 carriageway boundary and will not entail any in-stream works or vegetation clearance.
 There are no significant earthworks associated with the scheme, and the scheme does not require permanent (or temporary) land-take, accommodation works, site clearance or locally gained resources, and there is no requirement to import topsoil.
-As such, there is limited potential to spread or introduce invasive non-native species (INNS), invasive native perennials, or injurious flowering plant species.
+As such, there is limited potential to spread or introduce invasive or injurious plant species.

-Activities undertaken on site could potentially have a temporary adverse impact on biodiversity in the area as a result of an increased vehicle presence and the potential for disturbance to protected species and pollution of habitats.
-However, works are restricted to the A82 carriageway and the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
-In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A82.
-The scheme is of short duration (8 nights) and will be undertaken on a rolling programme.
+Works are restricted to the A85 carriageway boundary, and the number of construction vehicles and construction operatives required onsite is low given the scale and scope of works.
+The standard good practice measures to prevent pollution and reduce noise and lighting will be in place across the full scheme extent.
+In addition, any species in the area are likely to be accustomed to noise and visual disturbance pertaining to vehicle movements on the A85.
 The potential for significant species disturbance within the area of likely construction disturbance is therefore considered to be low.